cran/danstat/README.md

 ```

 Note that while default language is set to English and variable values
-are indeed returned in english, e.g. “Men”, column names are returned in
+are indeed returned in English, e.g. “Men”, column names are returned in
 Danish, e.g. “KØN”, “INDHOLD”, etc. Unfortunately, the API doesn’t
 currently provide an option to return column names (variable names) in
 English.
 However, you can get the English translation using